 It’s unlikely that you can negotiate to have the charges dismissed or reduced because there are flaws in the case.
 But an attorney with a background in assault and battery cases can articulate the legal issues involved and communicate them to the court.
 This could the difference in reducing your sentence or seeing the charges dismissed.
 In addition, a lawyer can explain your rights, your odds of success in court, and help you understand if a plea is in your best, long-term interests.

-Contact Brett Metcalf, Criminal Defense Attorney, P.A.
+Contact Metcalf Falls, Criminal Defense Attorneys, P.A.

 Attorney Brett Metcalf has been working in the criminal justice system for over 10 years.
 As a former prosecutor, he knows how to find flaws in assault and battery cases.
 If we can’t get the charges dismissed, we can often get felonies reduced to misdemeanor charges.
 We can also present evidence that could result in a much lesser sentence than you could have received otherwise.